gaining/Resetter/README.md

 # Status
-- version 1.1.2 adds support for Ubuntu 17.10.
+- version 1.1.3 adds support for Debian 9.2
-- policy kit is broken, using workaround with sudo for now.
+- policy kit is broken at the moment, using workaround with sudo for now.
 - The software is stable.
 Feedback will be greatly appreciated.
 - Working Project: Resetter-cli, a version of resetter that runs terminally due to be released this early November.
 - Please check the [changelog](https://github.com/gaining/Resetter/blob/master/changelog) for more details.

 # To Do
-- Official video tutorial on YouTube
-- Debian Jessie, Sketh support
+- Debian Jessie, Sketch support
 - Make Resetter multilingual.
 (Will need help of volunteer translators)
 - Make an app-image or flatpack as there are many reasons why Resetter needs to be portable.